aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/ketuvim/hamesh-megillot/eikhah/the-book-of-lamentations-chantable-english-translation-with-trope-by-len-fellman.html.md

 <div class="english">
 <sup>4-6</sup>&nbsp;He wore away my flesh and skin&#x2197;,
 and shattered my bones.
-He has besieged me and surrounded me with bitterness and woe.
+He has besieged me and surrounded me&#x2191;
+with bitterness and woe.
 He has made me dwell in darkness&#x2198;
 like men long dead.